build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 > 19:59:53.972447 IP (tos 0x0, ttl 255, id 50541, offset 0, flags [DF], proto UDP (17), length 58)
     6.0.0.103.5353 > 224.0.0.251.5353: [bad udp cksum 0xe799 -> 0x628b!]
 0 A (QM)? host-f.local.
 (30)

 We see the name resolution request packet that `host-c` sent hitting `host-f`.
-This is exact same packet we saw above, except this time from `host-f`'s perspective.
+This is the exact same packet we saw above, except this time from `host-f`'s perspective.

 Why is `host-f` receiving a packet for `224.0.0.251`?
 That's not its IP address!

 So now, let's go back to the question of "what is this 'multicast' stuff?"
 Multicast is a protocol that provides a structure for a machine on an internetwork to communicate with other machines on an internetwork without already knowing their IP addresses.

-We've seen a similar protocol in previous chapters, ARP ([a quick reminder on how ARP and ethernet works](../../../appendix/ip-and-mac-addresses.md)).
+We've seen a similar protocol in previous chapters: ARP ([a quick reminder on how ARP and ethernet works](../../../appendix/ip-and-mac-addresses.md)).
 ARP is a protocol that enables IP discovery between machines on a network.
 ARP doesn't need to know the IP address of each machine ahead of time because it can send packets to all machines to find out which machine owns an address.
-Similarly, multicast doesn't need to know the IP addresses of the hosts taht it wants to communicate with.
+Similarly, multicast doesn't need to know the IP addresses of the hosts it wants to communicate with.
 Both ARP and multicast using the same underlying capability within the ethernet, namely, ethernet broadcast.

 An ethernet broadcast frame goes to a special ethernet MAC address, `ff:ff:ff:ff:ff:ff`.
 Any frames destined for that MAC address go to EVERY machine on that network.
 However, routers don't route those packets.
-A multicast packet, even though its being broadcast on an ethernet network, CAN be picked up by a router and forwarded throughout an internet network.
+A multicast packet, even though its being broadcast on an ethernet network, CAN be picked up by a router and forwarded throughout an internetwork.
 But the routers have to be specially configured for that and the vast majority of the time, they aren't.

 > **host-f:**
 > 19:59:53.973418 IP (tos 0x0, ttl 255, id 46184, offset 0, flags [DF], proto UDP (17), length 68)